nlpsandbox/nlpsandbox-client/docs/TextDateAnnotationApi.md

 import time
 import nlpsandbox
 from nlpsandbox.api import text_date_annotation_api
-from nlpsandbox.model.text_date_annotation_request import TextDateAnnotationRequest from nlpsandbox.model.error import Error from nlpsandbox.model.text_date_annotation_response import TextDateAnnotationResponse from pprint import pprint
+from nlpsandbox.models.text_date_annotation_request import TextDateAnnotationRequest from nlpsandbox.models.error import Error from nlpsandbox.models.text_date_annotation_response import TextDateAnnotationResponse from pprint import pprint
 # Defining the host is optional and defaults to http://example.com/api/v1
 # See configuration.py for a list of all supported configuration parameters.